🎟️ Påmelding via kalenderinvitasjon eller påmeldingsskjema, innen onsdag 18. juni kl. 14.

 She has provided expert testimony and evidence on the crisis in the Uyghur Region to the U.S., U.K., E.U., and Australian governments, as well as provided private briefings to government agencies, advocacy groups, law firms, and others interested in the issue globally.

-She has previously conducted research on forced labour in India, Nigeria, Ghana, the United States, and Canada.
+In addition to her work on China, she has previously conducted research on forced labour in India, Nigeria, Ghana, the United States, and Canada.